FAQs

 A disparity study examines whether there are differences between:

-• Availability – the percentage of dollars DBEs and minority- and woman-owned businesses might expect to receive based on their availability to perform specific types and sizes of contracts.
+• The percentage of dollars those businesses would be expected to receive based on their availability to perform on the agency’s prime contracts and subcontracts (availability).

-The comparison between the participation of minority- and woman-owned businesses in an agency’s contracting and the availability of those businesses to perform that work is a disparity analysis.
-Also, utilization, availability and disparity analyses, disparity studies examine other quantitative and qualitative information about:
+The comparison between the participation of minority- and woman-owned businesses in an agency’s contracting and the availability of those businesses to perform that work is referred to as a disparity analysis.
+In addition to utilization, availability, and disparity analyses, disparity studies typically examine other quantitative and qualitative information about:

 • Legal considerations surrounding the implementation of minority- and woman-owned business programs;